 There are two levels of OpenSG TC members.
 These include Full Members and Observer Members.

 Full Members have full voting rights in OpenSG TC activities.
 All Full Members with voting rights shall be included when a determination of Quorum is required.
-Full Members shall have a Designated Representative (DR) and a Designated Representative Alternate (DRA).
+Full Members shall have a Designated Representative (DR) and a number of Designated Representative Alternates (DRA).
+Each entity may only have one Full Member position on the OpenSG TC.
+“Entity” includes those who have joined UCAIug as “individuals”.

 Observer Members are to be included in meetings.
 Observer Members do not have voting rights and will not be included for Quorum.
 Observer Members may have an alternate.

 Membership shall be determined by open nomination.
 If for any reason the Full Members of OpenSG TC are less than the defined limit a nomination period shall be set by the OpenSG TC for new Full Members.
 Active entity members of all OpenSGug sub groups with current voting rights may solicit nominations for open seats on OpenSG TC.
+In the case where the number of nominations is fewer than the number of open seats, the OpenSG TC may through majority vote accept those nominees as a group.
 All nominations for membership in the OpenSG TC will be subject to review and elections of all sub group active voting members.
 OpenSG TC shall establish an open period for both nominations and voting of no less than three (3) calendar days and no more than twenty-one (21) calendar days.
 Approval by two-thirds (2/3) of OpenSG TC Full Members and active sub group voting members shall be required for ratification of OpenSG TC Full Members.
 In the event that a quorum is not reached within the prescribed voting period then a quorum of the OpenSG TC Full Members may approve OpenSG TC membership candidates.

 Observer Members of OpenSG TC may be nominated and elected by a quorum of OpenSG TC voting members.